ZILtoid1991/pixelperfectengine/CONTRIBUTING.md

 Rather than just an entirely self-documenting code, one should be more verbose and tell things like what the function, class, or struct actually does, go through a brief about the algorithm it uses, and if possible, credit the person and/or other source of said algorithm.

 Due to the unreliable nature of LLMs (including but not limited to: ChatGPT, Copilot, Gemini, LLaMA), and them being trained on both copyrighted text and text with various licenses, we disallow the use of such tools even with heavy editing.
+Machine translation is allowed as long as people are warned about the nature of it (due to high potential of mistake), and any error is otherwise being actively revised in the text.

 ## UX design